Fear (Abbott novel)

 Fear is a 2006 thriller novel by American writer Jeff Abbott.
 Texas Monthly described the novel as a "pharmaco-thriller about a clandestine medical clinic".

 Plot

-Miles Kendrick suffers from post-traumatic stress disorder and is in a witness protection program.
+Miles Kendrick has post-traumatic stress disorder and is in a witness protection program.
 When his psychiatrist is targeted and killed he feels somehow responsible and sets about trying to find out why she was killed and avenge her death.
 A constant companion is his best friend whom he killed some time in the past.